Syllabus

 Task | Description | Who evaluates | When | Weight |

-Initial Report | 2-page initial project plan description including the | Academic Tutor and Coordinator | Within the first two weeks of the project | 20% |
+Initial Report | 2-page initial project plan description including the research goal, concepts and techniques that should be required | Academic Coordinator | Within the first two weeks of the project | 20% |

 Supervisor Evaluation |

-| Research Supervisor | 30-Jul | 60% |
+| Research Supervisor | 12-Jul | 60% |

 Overview